 Carli Lloyd sets Women's World Cup record as US clinches spot in next round

-Carli Lloyd set a Women's World Cup record with a pair of goals during the United State's 3-0 victory over Chile on Sunday to become the first player to score in six straight matches in the tournament.
+Carli Lloyd scored a pair of goals Sunday to become the first player to score in six straight Women's World Cup matches as the United States defeated Chile 3-0 in Paris.

-The striker gave the U.S. an early lead when she first hit the back of the net in the 11th minute.
-Her goal continued the streak that's dated back to the 2015 Women’s World Cup in Canada, where Lloyd won the Golden Ball Award as the tournament’s top player.
+The New Jersey-born midfielder gave the U.S. an early lead when she first hit the back of the net on a looping half-volley in the 11th minute.
+Lloyd also wrapped up the scoring in the 35th minute with a thundering downward header off a corner kick.
+In between Lloyd's markers, Julie Ertz scored in the 26th minute with a header off a corner kick from Tierna Davidson that Chile goalkeeper Christiane Endler got her hands on but couldn't stop.

+The win ensures the U.S. will progress into the round of 16 with a game to spare.
+They will wrap up the group stage on Thursday against Sweden in Le Havre.

 ITALIAN SOCCER STAR SCORES COUNTRY'S FIRST HAT TRICK AT WOMEN'S WORLD CUP IN 5-0 WIN OVER JAMAICA

+Lloyd now has 10 career World Cup goals, third on the all-time U.S. list behind Abby Wambach (14 goals) and Michelle Akers (12).
+Her first goal Sunday continued a streak that began in the round of 16 against Colombia at the 2015 Women's World Cup.
+Lloyd went on to score in quarterfinals, semifinals, and final and won the Golden Ball Award as the tournament’s top player.

-Lloyd helped the U.S. win its third title in 2015 with goals in the round of 16, quarterfinals, semifinals, and final.
-She carried over her goal-scoring form to the team’s first group stage match in France last week hitting the net as a substitute in the United States' 13-0 rout against Thailand.
+Lloyd carried over her goal-scoring form to the team’s first group stage match in France last week, scoring the final goal as a substitute in the United States' 13-0 rout against Thailand.

-Lloyd added another Sunday on a header off a corner in the 35th minute for her 10th career World Cup goal, which moved her into third on the all-time U.S. list behind Abby Wambach (14 goals) and Michelle Akers (12).

 HOPE SOLO ADDES TO US WOMEN'S SOCCER CELEBRATION CONTROVERSY OVER THAILAND WIN: 'I THINK IT WAS UNNECESSARY'

-Julie Ertz scored in the 26th minute with a header off a corner kick from Tierna Davidson that Chile goalkeeper Christiane Endler got her hands on but couldn't stop.
-It was her first World Cup goal and came with her husband Zach Ertz, a tight end for the Philadelphia Eagles, looking on.

-Endler was able to prevent Lloyd from another attempt at a hat trick when she tipped the U.S. captain's shot over the net in the 72nd minute.
+Endler was able to prevent Lloyd from recording another hat trick when she tipped the U.S. captain's shot over the net in the 72nd minute.
+Lloyd also had a chance to score from the penalty spot but dragged her effort wide in the 81st minute.

-The victory saw the U.S. clinch a spot in the Round of 16 with one game remaining in the group stage.
+Thursday's match will be the first meeting between the U.S. and Sweden since the Scandanavians ousted the Americans on penalties in the quarterfinals at the 2016 Olympics in Rio de Janeiro.

 CLICK HERE TO GET THE FOX NEWS APP